 The reasoning for this question: If the client-loss wasn’t due to the facility/group being acquired or bringing their after-hours coverage in-house, then this question will get to the root of the issue.

 The answer to question 2 may not knock a teleradiology company out of the running if the answer isn’t 100%, but as you’re doing your due diligence, understand what caused the bidder’s client-loss.
 Was it turn-around-time issues?
 IT/Integration issues?
 Quality issues?

 In the teleradiology world, there are only a handful of companies capable of handling the numerous IT integrations, 24/7/365 customer support, 24/7/365 physician accessibility, coverage (state licensures), credentialing, AND have among the very highest client retention.
 Real Radiology is one of them.

 Does an RFP process allow you to select the best teleradiology company for your needs?

 To answer this core question, you need to determine if teleradiology is a staffing question or a purchasing question.

 RFPs are driven out of purchasing, not HR.
 So, are you approaching the hiring/selection process as if you’re going out and hiring a radiologist using a physician board or HR group within a hospital, or are you putting together an RFP, which is a purchasing decision?

-Remember, you are hiring for a physician partner group that is going to enable you to provide better care to your patients and improved quality of life for your radiologists & care providers.
-This requires a completely different process than an acquisitions decision.
+Remember, you are hiring for a physician partner group that will enable you to provide better care to your patients and improve the quality of life for your radiologists & care providers.
+This requires a completely different process than an acquisition decision.
 It is the difference between entering into a partnership and conducting a single transaction.
 You not only need to make sure the partner group is reliable and cost-competitive, but you also need to make sure you are in alignment with your mutual goal: The elevation of patient care.